 As with DRAM, 2D flash devices are designed and fabricated with memory cells arranged in a horizontal 2D matrix.
 This well-proven approach poses capacity and performance challenges because of limited space on the silicon die -- the chip itself.
 To increase storage capacity, the resulting memory cells must either be smaller, the die larger or both.
 Because memory cell fabrication can't get much smaller within the limits of today's fabrication technology, the resulting 2D flash device must get larger, presenting longer connections between memory cells that add latency and diminish performance.
 Thus, 2D flash components, or chips, are currently limited to capacities of 128 gigabytes (GB).
 In actual practice, a storage device can contain numerous chips to provide much greater capacity.

 3D flash devices boost capacity and performance by stacking memory cells into vertical layers rather than a single horizontal layer.
 This effectively multiplies the available memory cells for a given area, enabling far greater storage capacities while using a smaller footprint.
 In addition, the stacking enables shorter overall connections for each memory cell, which supports faster memory performance.
 3D flash is a relatively new fabrication approach, but capacities of 256 GB and 512 GB are available with the potential for far larger memory devices.
 Some of the newest 3D flash memory components tout 1 terabyte (TB) of capacity.

 How do flash and 3D NAND work?

 As with older and more traditional EEPROMs, a flash memory cell must be erased before it can be rewritten.
 An EEPROM erases data byte by byte.
-In a flash memory device, tunneling electrons clear any charge on the floating gate in a flash -- thus, the name flash memory -- enabling contents to be rewritten.
+In a flash memory device, tunneling electrons clear any charge on the FGT in a flash -- thus, the name flash memory -- enabling contents to be rewritten.

 Pros and cons of 3D NAND vs. 2D NAND